daletalley/Readme/Develop/newREADME/README.md

 ## Questions

-If you have any questions, please open an issue on the [GitHub repository](https://github.com/daletalley/readme).
+If you have any questions, please contact me at .
+You can also open an issue on the [GitHub repository](https://github.com//).